warrdel-erp/stones-be/md/work.md

 83. put pagination in truck API.
 84. create another API for product list because it has unnecessary slabs data.
 85. change referenceType in journal entry to invoiceType
+86. payment ledger entry. and ledger account.
+87. client filter for all. (like PO)

 ---